kieran-mackle/AutoTrader/docs/source/core/core-modules.md

 conditionally.
 If you are live trading, you will need to create a global configuration file to provide brokerage account details.
 You will also need to do this if you wish to use a broker to obtain price data.
 If you will are only backtesting, you do not need to provide a global configuration file.
-In this case, [AutoData](autodata-docs) will revert to using the Yahoo Finance API for price data.

 ### AutoTrader